kemitchell/reviewers-edition-upgrade.js/README.md

 This npm package exports a single function.
-The function takes two [reviewers edition][reved] string arguments and returns `true` if users of the first argument edition should automatically upgrade to the second argument edition, and `false` if they should not.
+The function takes two [reviewers edition][reved] string arguments and returns `true` if users of the first argument edition should automatically upgrade to the second argument edition, `false` if they should not.
 The function throws an exception if either argument is not a valid reviewers edition string.

 [reved]: https://npmjs.com/packages/reviewers-edition-parse